sadwhale09/csv-app/README.md

 - [ ] Prevent removing the only remaining row
 - [ ] Make the dark mode 💀
 - [ ] Add option to import users' own csv sets

+### Perform these actions when creating a record or before writing to file
+- [ ] Trim spaces
+- [ ] Save only after trimming spaces
+- [ ] Max 25 chars per cell
+- [ ] Max 1000 records
+- [ ] Check for doubled records
+- [ ] Check if the're at least 2 different answers